greenonline/TRS80Taipan/README.md

 This reprository contains:
  - A set of scripts to do the massaging.
  - A considerable number of hacks and mods to the BASIC code:
-   - to add new features
+   - To add new features:
      - "Records"
      - "Parley"
-     - additional data logging),
+     - Additional data logging
-   - to make a self-playing game.
+   - To make a self-playing game
  - A breakdown of the code - including CALLS, POKEs, PEEKs and USR statements.
  - Some media (cassette/disk) containing the code